danieljprice/ndspmhd/docs/examples.rst

    Plot the results using "nsplash random_0*.dat"
    ...

-Note that you will need to have `SPLASH <../splash/>`_ installed to view the code output.
+Note that you will need to have `SPLASH <https://github.com/danieljprice/splash>`_ installed to view the code output.

 Next steps...
 -------------

 After running a few of the examples, you will have a rough idea of how the code works and what the important input options are.
-From there you can proceed to explore the tests further or continue towards `setting up your own problem <tutorial>`_...
+From there you can proceed to explore the tests further or continue towards :ref:`setting up your own problem <tutorial>`...